Berry's Green

-Berry's Green a small hamlet in the London Borough of Bromley in Greater London, England, situated outside of London's contiguous built-up area.
+Berry's Green is a small hamlet in the London Borough of Bromley in Greater London, England, situated outside of London's contiguous built-up area.
 It is a fairly wooded rural area with a scattering of farmland.
 Housing consists mainly of detached properties, mostly bungalows, with a row of local authority cottages and a static mobile home site.

 It is part of the largest ward in Greater London, Darwin (ward).